cdavidmaxey/cdavidmaxey.github.io/_posts/2017-06-01-Strategies-for-Students with-Attention-Difficulties.md

     <li><h6>Post office</h6>.
 Establish a post office in the classroom, and provide students with opportunities to write, mail, and receive letters to and from their classmates and teacher.</li>
     <li><h6>Visualize compositions</h6>.
 Ask the child to close his or her eyes and visualize a paragraph that the teacher reads aloud.
 Another variation of this technique is to ask a student to describe a recent event while the other students close their eyes and visualize what is being said as a written paragraph.</li>
     <li><h6>Proofread compositions</h6>.
 Require that the child proofread his or her work before turning in written assignments.
 Provide the child with a list of items to check when proofreading his or her own work.</li>
-    <li><h6>Tape recorders</h6>.
-Ask the student to dictate writing assignments into a tape recorder, as an alternative to writing them.</li>
-    <li><h6>Allow the student to dictate writing assignments</h6> to the teacher, another student, an audio recorder, or a computer with dictation software.</li>
+    <li><h6>Allow the student to dictate writing assignments</h6> to the teacher, another student, an audio recorder, or a computer with a speech-to-text app (or dictation capabilities).</li>
 </ul>
 <h5>Spelling</h5>
 <ul>